Do prospects actually read your blog articles?

 But let’s focus on why blog articles are still an important component of your marketing communications strategy.
 Businesses with blogs get 55% more website visitors than those without one and it’s easy to see why: Blog articles are a great way to update your website with fresh content.
 And they’re a great lead generation tool – 76% of content marketers use content to generate leads as of 2024.
 Attracting more visitors can translate into increased sales and conversions, expanded customer base, higher brand awareness and improved SEO and organic growth, among other amazing things.

 During the early to mid-2000s, tech firms primarily used blog articles to disseminate product updates, company news and various announcements.
-At that time, they weren’t typically integrated into a broader marketing communications plan as they are today.
+At that time, they weren’t typically integrated into a broader marketing communications plan as they are now.
 Even today, as I search for tech firms to connect with, I often encounter startups that continue to employ their blog articles for this purpose.
 As search engines became more sophisticated, tech firms started to use blogs as platforms for relevant keywords so they could optimize search rankings and drive organic traffic to their website.

 Over time, blog articles have evolved into powerful platforms for flexing expertise and driving thought leadership content, with tech firms using them to cement their status as industry disruptors.
 This bold marketing communications strategy has positioned many tech companies as trailblazers, who shaped how people think about the industry’s hottest topics.
 As blog articles became the go-to for thought leadership content, tech firms went full throttle, using them to school readers on their solutions.
 Eventually, blogs exploded into diverse formats—case studies, guides, Q&As, and troubleshooting content—all designed to sharpen the user experience as part of a broader marketing communications plan.